12 Oct Vancouver Condo Market Still Booming – Condominium Prices Rise – Burnaby Richmond Surrey

 Listings in September 2017

 The numbers above suggest Richmond, Surrey and Burnaby are where you’ll find an affordable condo.
 Surrey and Langley may be the future.
 You’ll find a lot of student housing new construction projects in this area too close to the skytrain and the major schools.
-Unfortunately, you will be competing with the families of wealthy students for the units who are searching off campus.
+Unfortunately, you will be competing with the families of wealthy students for the units who are searching off campus in the Vancouver area.

 How Do the Forecasts Look?

 When the foreign buyers tax was implemented in BC and Toronto, I suggested that instead, incentives should be provided to property investors and builders to build in areas outside of Vancouver and Toronto.
 Unrealistic?
 Long term, it benefits everyone.
-These housing shortages are significant economic and personal issues.
+These housing shortages including student housing shortages are significant economic and personal issues.
 It could end in a crash.

 Still the spillover has helped Kelowna, Calgary, London, Waterloo, and Ottawa.